 Students also complete at least 3 credits of additional health science coursework and 3 credits of Premedical Professions Studies.

 Introduction to Psychology

-Applicants to the Health Science Pre-Pharmacy articulation program between the University of Hartford and the Notre Dame of Maryland University School of Pharmacy (NDM-SOP) must be academically outstanding students with strong, realistic motivation toward the pharmacy profession.
+Applicants to the Health Sciences Pre-Pharmacy articulation program between the University of Hartford and the Notre Dame of Maryland University School of Pharmacy (NDM-SOP) must be academically outstanding students with strong, realistic motivation toward the pharmacy profession.

 Acceptance to the program normally requires a student to: